As an Amazon Associate we earn from qualifying purchases.

 Addition of fractions

-1. Addition of like fractions
+1. Add like fractions

-In addition of fractions of like fractions, only numerators are added and keep the value of denominator as it is.
+To add like fractions, only numerators are added and keep the value of denominator as it is.

 Example 1: Add 5 8 and 6 8